fetiu/Game-of-Life/readme.md

 - to execute in Window,
 	- if you haven't installed python,download Python2 from [official homepage](https://www.python.org).
 	- install 'pygame' library.
-Follow instructions of [this site](http://dogdriip.tistory.com/3).
+Follow the guide of [this site](http://dogdriip.tistory.com/3).